-Who doesn’t love a good cup of hot chocolate on a cold winter day, especially one of the ten varieties served at Erico Chocolaterie which can include everything from a pinch of hot pepper, to honey and other spices.
-For the candy-loving child, and adult, the store’s little museum with chocolate creations and the history of chocolate, beginning with the Mayan civilization, is an added bonus.
+Who doesn't love a good cup of hot chocolate on a cold winter day, especially one of the ten varieties served at Erico Chocolaterie, which can include everything from a pinch of hot pepper, to honey or other spices.
+For the candy-loving child, and adult, the store's little museum with chocolate creations and the history of chocolate, beginning with the Mayan civilization, is an added bonus.
 You might also be able to get a peek at the chocolate-making process in the store.

 If you've traveled to the Louvre in Paris, or seen photos of it, you might see a resemblance to Quebec's Parliament Building since the Louvre expansion inspired it.
 Recognized as a Quebec National Historic Monument in 1985, the building is architecturally beautiful, inside and out.
 The building, including the library, is open seven days a week and visitors are free to explore on a self-guided tour at their own pace.
 For more in-depth information and history, guided tours of the building and library are also free, but reservations are required.

 Don't forget to look for Quebec's motto, "Je me souviens" (I remember), engraved above the main entrance.